top of page

 I hope this article is prompting you to ask questions, first in your own mind and then you are ready to talk to a pain specialist who you can answer your questions!!

-Need support for your chronic pain?
+Need support for your changing your thoughts

 NOTE: The above is the opinion of the author and does not diagnose chronic pain.
 If you have pain - visit your doctor to diagnose your pain.

-Jean Jordan
+Jean Jordan – about me

 Comments